It’s time for another updated look at a number of gold and silver charts and gold ratios including:

 The Housing to gold ratio is a measure of how many ounces of gold it takes to buy the median house price in New Zealand.
 Today we’ll take a snapshot of where the NZ housing to Gold Ratio sits currently and compare this to the past in the old chart below.
 (For more on the NZ housing to gold ratio see this article.)

-As of the latest data at the end of April 2018 the median NZ house price had jumped up to $550,000.
-Gold in NZ dollars on the 30th April was $1865.
+As of the latest data at the end of December 2018 the median NZ house price had dipped sharply down to $560,000.
+Gold in NZ dollars on the 31st December was $1904.

 Here’s a chart showing the NZ Housing to Gold Ratio since the start of 2017.
 It shows that the NZ median house price and gold have been moving up at a similar rate.
-As a result the ratio, while zigzagging a bit, has not changed too dramatically since January 2017.
+Until November 2018 where there was a spike down in gold and a spike up in the NZ median house price.
+But then a sharp reversal in both so the ratio plunged back below 300 again.
+As a result the ratio, while zigzagging a bit, the NZ Housing to Gold Ratio has not changed too dramatically since January 2017.

 However the NZ Housing to Gold Ratio remains up sharply from the low it reached of 200 ounces in 2010.
 But again if history repeats we might see this ratio head back down well below 100 ounces like it did in 1980.
 (See the long term chart below.
 For now we’ve just hand drawn an extension to each line to indicate where the ratio and median house price has moved to since 2010).